bdiveley/sweater_weather/README.md

 * bundle
 * rake db:{drop,create,migrate}
 * rails s (this will open the server to look at the program in development)
+* To setup for sending emails via the background worker, run these commands from your terminal:
+  * brew update
+  * brew install redis
+  * Open up a new tab and run 'redis-server'
+  * Open up a new tab and run 'bundle exec sidekiq'
+  * in total, you should have three terminal tabs open - one for the localhost server, one for redis and the last for sidekiq

 * Open up a web browser (preferably Chrome)